abccastro/House-Price-Prediction-using-Polynomial-Regression/Heart Disease Prediction/README.md

 - Doing physical activity or exercise during the past 30 days other than the regular job
 - General health condition (Poor, Fair, Good, Very Good or Excellent)

-The datasets were obtained from the website https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease
+The dataset were obtained from the website https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease.
+We created synthetic samples as well to balance the data distribution of the predictor class.

 ## Installation